ACE Functions

 $ ./pgedge ace schema-diff cluster_name schema_name [options]

-• cluster_name is the name of the cluster in which the table resides.
+schema_nameis the name of the schema you will be comparing.cluster_nameis the name of the cluster in which the table resides.

 Optional Arguments